2nd Trimester

 10–12 cm (4–5 inches)

-The fourth month often brings the "pregnancy glow" as increased blood flow gives your skin a radiant appearance.
-Your body is adjusting to pregnancy, and many women feel their best during this time:
+The fourth month often brings the pregnancy glow as increased blood flow gives your skin a radiant appearance.
+Your body is adjusting beautifully to pregnancy, and many women feel their best during this time:

 Energy Boost